 - If they guess an incorrect letter, it is noted on the board, and one part of the stick figure hangman is drawn.

 To put a little twist on the game, draw a person with a parachute.
 Draw the same number of strings attaching the person to the parachute as the number of letters in the chosen word.
 The other students then take turns guessing letters from the alphabet that they think may be in the chosen word.
 If they guess a correct letter, it’s written above the corresponding underscore, and that student then gets a chance to guess what the word is.
-If they guess an incorrect letter, it is noted on the board and one of the parachute strings is erased.
-The goal of the game is to guess the word before the person loses all of their parachute strings.
+If they guess an incorrect letter, it is noted on the board, and one of the parachute strings is erased.
+The game goal is to guess the word before the person loses all of their parachute strings.

 3. Categories